buwangchuxin1992/sam3-video-gradio/README.md

 Let SAM3 process the segmentation
 Download the resulting masks or annotated videos
 # Acknowledgments
-This project builds upon the excellent work from sam3-gradio(https://github.com/Pytorchlover/sam3-gradio).
+This project builds largerly upon the excellent work from sam3-gradio(https://github.com/Pytorchlover/sam3-gradio).
 We are grateful for the foundational implementation and resources provided by the original authors.
-License
+# License
 No